steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 The basis of our entire technical setup is that we mostly follow [Trunk-based Development](https://cloud.google.com/architecture/devops/devops-tech-trunk-based-development) with [Git](https://en.wikipedia.org/wiki/Git).
 Trunk-based Development bases on using feature branches as well as working in small batches that are merged as soon as and as often as possible.
-The [State of DevOps report 2021](https://cloud.google.com/devops/state-of-devops) counts Trunk-based Development as one of the core capabilities that drives higher SDP and organizational performance {% cite Smith2021 %}.
+The [State of DevOps Report 2021](https://cloud.google.com/devops/state-of-devops) counts Trunk-based Development as one of the core capabilities that drives higher SDP and organizational performance {% cite Smith2021 %}.

 When an engineer starts developing a new feature or a bugfix, the engineer starts a new branch (feature branch) from the main branch.
 As soon as the development is done, the engineer creates a Pull Requests (PR) to main branch.